Mechamod/Galopp-Merger/README.md

 # Galopp-Scraper
 ### Horse racing history scraper for the webpage galopp-statistik.de

-Galopp-Scraper is a script build with [BeautifulSoup] that scrapes all the races that are in their database on https://www.galopp-statistik.de/DisplayErgebnis.php?id= ,where at the end is an ID for the corresponding race (rangin from 0 up to 9214, resulting in 9215 races).
+Galopp-Scraper is a script build with [BeautifulSoup] that scrapes all the races that are in their database on https://www.galopp-statistik.de/DisplayErgebnis.php?id= ,where at the end an ID has to be inserted for accessing the corresponding race (ranging from 0 up to 9214, on the 17.
+Nov.
+2020).

 It is meant to be used later on in an machine learning program for ranking horses in a race.
 But for further usability i also scrape more information that ar enot explicitly necessarry for my (direct) goals.